 One of the main themes at the May 28 TEDxStanleyPark 2016 is how to leave an impact.
-Here are four of the local thought leaders speaking on this topic.

-How to Leave an Impact
+How to leave an impact

 One of the main themes at the May 28 TEDxStanleyPark 2016 is how to leave an impact.
 This can be on a personal, social, and professional level.